 Role of Moderators

-If a Director, or Moderator, requests an issue to be dropped, a Member must comply immediately.
-The thread may be locked and should anyone choose to open another thread to continue the disagreement, then the Member in question may be suspended indefinitely.
-Such circumstances should be dealt with by the Director in private via email.
-Anyone rehashing a dead issue will be taking a break.
+If a Director or Moderator requests an issue to be dropped, you must comply immediately.
+The thread may be locked and, should anyone choose to open another thread to continue the issue, the member in question may be suspended indefinitely.
+Such circumstances should be dealt with by a Director in private via email.

 The Board of Directors